SoftUni-Internal/interactive-content/RO/14-Exam-Preparation/06-Problem-06.md

 [/code-editor]
 [task-description]
 ## Description
-You decide to write a program to choose it for you.
 Until the command "STOP" you will be receiving titles of your favorite movies.

 The best movie for you will be the one that has the most points.